 Log on to the ACK console.
 In the left navigation pane, click Clusters.

-On the Clusters page, find the one you want to manage and click its name.
+On the Clusters page, click the name of the cluster you want to manage.
 In the left navigation pane, click Add-ons.

-On the Add-ons page, click the Networking tab, and in the ALB Ingress Controller section, click Upgrade.
+On the Add-ons page, click the Networking tab.
+In the ALB Ingress Controller section, click Upgrade.

 In the Update dialog box, click OK.